Why choose an eco-van for your business?

-The government is trying to make the decision a little easier as it pushes forward with efforts to lower the UK's emissions and make our air cleaner.
+The UK Government is trying to make the decision a little easier as it accelerates efforts to lower the UK's carbon emissions and make our air cleaner.
 While that might mean your current van will soon start costing your business more, it also gives you an opportunity to cut costs and future-proof your fleet.

 London Congestion Charge for low emission vans

 If you're driving a van in London, the Congestion Charge can seriously cost your business, especially if you have a fleet of drivers.
 In July 2021, the Government announced that London's 'temporary' £15 Congestion Charge, that was introduced during the coronavirus pandemic, would become permanent.
 But there are ways to avoid the charge - if you have a van with London Congestion Charge exemption.

-Starting in April 2019, if your van meets the Euro 6 emission standard, emits 75g/km of CO2 or less and can travel 20 miles without emitting carbon emissions, it qualifies for a cleaner vehicle discount and you'll only have to pay is an annual £10 registration fee – and nothing else.
-To put it into context, if you drove in London every day in an older van, it would cost you almost £3000 a year.
+If your van meets the Euro 6 emission standard - it emits no more than 75g/km of CO2 and can travel 20 miles without emitting carbon emissions, it qualifies for a cleaner vehicle discount and you'll only have to pay an annual £10 registration fee.
+If you drove in London every day in an older van, it would cost you almost £3,000 a year.

 Low Emission Zones (LEZ)

-Another thing to think about in London is the Low Emission Zone or LEZ, which operates to encourage drivers with heavy diesel vehicles driving in the Capital to use cleaner vehicles.
-The LEZ covers most of the city and expands out to the M25 in places, applies 24 hours a day, every day.
-The charge applies to vans that don't meet the Euro 3 diesel standard - you can check whether this applies to you on the TfL website.
+Another thing to think about when traveling in London is the Low Emission Zone or LEZ, which operates to encourage drivers with heavy diesel vehicles driving in the Capital to use cleaner vehicles.
+The LEZ covers most of Greater London and applies 24 hours a day, every day of the year.
+The charge applies to vans that don't meet the Euro 3 diesel standard - you can check whether this applies to you on Transport for London's website.

 Clean Air Zones (CAZ)

-London isn’t stopping at the LEZ, though.
-From April 2019, TFL is rolling out an Ultra Low Emission Zone (ULEZ) came into force on 8 April 2019 and covers vehicles entering or being driven in London's existing Congestion Charge Zone.
-Inside this zone, petrol vans must meet Euro 4 standards to avoid a charge – which means vans registered with the DVLA from January 2006.
-For diesel van drivers, vehicles must meet Euro 6 standards, which generally means vans bought since September 2016.
+The Ultra Low Emission Zone (ULEZ) came into force on 8 April 2019 and covers vehicles entering or being driven in London's existing Congestion Charge Zone.
+Inside this zone, petrol vans that don't meet the Euro 4 standards, have to pay a daily charge - that's vans registered with the DVLA from January 2006.
+For diesel van drivers, vehicles must meet Euro 6 standards, which generally applies to vans sold from September 2016.

-TfL will expand the size of the ULEZ in 2021, and you'll have to register to pay a daily charge, or risk a £160 fine if you enter the zone in a vehicle that doesn't meet the standards.
-Cameras capture your number plate automatically, and check vehicle databases to find out whether you're liable for a charge.
+From October 2021, the ULEZ is expanding from central London and you'll have to register to pay a daily charge, or risk a £160 fine if you enter the zone in a vehicle that doesn't meet the standards.
+Cameras capture your number plate automatically and check vehicle databases to find out whether you're liable for a charge.
 You can check if your vehicle meets the ULEZ standards and search the ULEZ expansion area on Transport for London's website.

-If you travel in London a lot, a van that ticks those environmental boxes could save a lot of money for your business.
+If you travel in London and its surrounding areas a lot, a van that ticks those environmental boxes could save a lot of money for your business.

 Diesel tax for vans

-While there is no single tax called 'diesel tax', it's now used as a catch-all term when discussing emissions charges and parking surcharges for diesel vehicles in city centres.
-As we've discussed, these charges mainly effect drivers using older diesel vehicles, sold before the end of 2016.
+While there's no single tax called 'diesel tax', it's now used as a catch-all term when discussing emissions charges and parking surcharges for diesel vehicles in city centres.
+And as we've discussed, these charges mainly affect drivers using older diesel vehicles, sold before the end of 2016.

-The parking surcharge applies in some London boroughs, in an effort to discourage diesel drivers from travelling into the city centre.
+The parking surcharge applies in some London boroughs, to discourage diesel drivers from travelling into the city centre.
 In some locations, it can be up to 50% on top of a standard parking charge.